meriem19alg/machine-learning/README.md

 5. Verify installation

-To verify that the environment and dependencies are installed correctly, run the following:
+To verify that the environment and dependencies are installed correctly, run:

 python -c "import numpy, pandas, sklearn"